Gaganpreet2811/ContactManagerApp/README.md

   (iv)For connecting local mongoDb-->goto mongodb bin folder
-      then execute command mongod --dbpath path of the data folder of your pc for mongoDB (v)to see all the crud operations connect it to mongoCompass by creating database: Contact and collection: contacts
+      then execute command mongod --dbpath path of the data folder of your pc for mongoDB (v)to see all the crud operations connect it to mongoCompass by creating database: Contact and collection: contacts (vi) then start the app with command nodemon